 “And please, call me Vincent,” Stellar said.
 “Vincent Pizano.
 I’m a lawyer.
 I’m working for a LGBT community body now.
 It was a bit of a pay cut, but its important work.”

 “Always the do-gooder,” Axel smiled.

 Axel grimaced.
 Stellar was probably being sincere.
-He was a hero, so sincerity was basically what he did.
-He just seemed so... so ordinary, now.
+Of course he was.
+He was a hero, and sincerity was what he did.
+Stellar just seemed so… so ordinary, now.
 Standing there in his shirtsleeves in white-walled break-room.

-When Axel had come to work at the Pavilion, that had what he'd wanted.
-To walk away from the nonsense world of heroes and villains and just be a real person.
-And here was Stellar, who'd made it back to the real world before Axel had.
+When Axel had come to work at the Pavilion, that had what he’d wanted.
+To walk away from the nonsense world of heroes and villains.
+Just be a real person.
+And here was Stellar, who’d made it back to the real world before Axel had.